 One of my favourite Wayne Dyer quotes is: “Peace is the result of retraining your mind to process life as it is, rather than as you think it should be.”

 Accepting life as it is, letting things be, being conscious of the present moment, these all help with inner peace and happiness.

 2. Let go of the past

 What’s past is prologue.
 That’s probably my favourite Shakespeare quote.
 Because it is true.

 Our past experiences are lessons that teach us what we need to know now.
 We are not our past.

 Learn from the past.
 Use the past to inform you in the present moment, but focus on now.

-Life is not about right and wrong.
-There are infinite perspectives, not “right and wrong”, but a million shades inbetween.
+Life is not about being right or wrong.
+There are infinite perspectives, not “right and wrong”, but a million shades in between.